TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 - TCU has one win against the spread in six games this year.

-- This season, the Horned Frogs are winless against the spread when entering a game as a favorite of 4.5 points or more.
+- The Horned Frogs have yet to cover the spread this season when favored by 4.5 points or more.

-- TCU's games this year have hit the over on four of five set point totals (80%).
+- TCU's games this year have gone over the total in four out of five opportunities (80%).

-- TCU is 1-4 against the spread and 3-3 overall in games when it records more than 22.5 points.
+- TCU is 1-4 against the spread and 3-3 overall in games when it scores more than 22.5 points.

-- TCU is 1-4 against the spread and 3-3 overall when the team churns out over 350.7 yards.
+- When TCU piles up more than 350.7 yards, the team is 1-4 against the spread and 3-3 overall.

 - This year, the Horned Frogs have turned the ball over seven times, three more than the Mountaineers' takeaways (4).